Paris Plages (Beaches)

 Two thousand tons of sand and some palm trees is all that is needed to annually transform the right bank of the Seine into a manmade beach worthy of the French capital.
-The Paris Plage (Paris Beach) is a highly popular, free 'event' instituted by the City Fathers in 2002 that attracts millions of visitors to its shores.
+The Paris Plages (Paris Beaches) is a highly popular, free 'event' instituted by the City Fathers in 2002, that attracts millions of visitors to its shores.
 Between July and August, land-locked city dwellers can enjoy sun, fun and themed activities, without the usual Parisian price tag.
 A recent addition is a large swimming pool - good news for those seeking some relief from the summer sun, especially as the dirty water of the Seine itself is not a welcome thought.
 Other activities on offer include beach volleyball, kayaking, aerobic classes in the pool and free concerts.
-There are deck chairs strewn about for public use, ice-cream vendors ply the crowds and you can even borrow a book to read while lounging, free of charge.
+There are deck chairs strewn about for public use, ice-cream vendors ply the crowds and one can even borrow a book to read while lounging, free of charge.
 The Paris beach is usually concentrated around three main areas on the river bank: the Louvre/Pont de Sully, Port de la Gare, and Bassin de la Villette.

-Venue: Right bank of Seine river
+Venue: The right bank of the river Siene